-19.1.Data Revision Policy
+19.1.
+Data Revision Policy

 Published statistics are subject to correction and revision for a variety of reasons.
 The most common reasons include the receipt of additional information (for example, late survey responses) and updated seasonal factors.
-Occasional revisions also occur because of changes to definitions, methodology, classifications and general updating of statistical series.
+Occasional revisions also occur as a result of changes to definitions, methodology, classifications and general updating of statistical series.